How to Select an Industrial Rolling Ladder

 How Much Weight Does the Ladder Need to Support?

 Consider the load your workers handle.
 What weight does the ladder need to support and how steady does it need to be for the load size?
-Standard weight capacity for rolling ladders are typically 450 lbs.
+Standard weight capacity for rolling ladders is typically 450 lbs.
 Be sure to check the safety labels on the rolling ladder to confirm weight capacity.

 How High Should the Platform Be?The right size industrial ladder will have an influence on the job's efficiency.
 A good rule of thumb is to take the average working height and subtract 5 feet (a worker's comfortable working zone).